Elizaongwz/DSA4264/technical-report (eliza).md

 ##### Tier 3:
 Tier 3 inflates scores for services with common routes shared by other bus services.
-For each bus service, we compare with  all other buses (Trunk, Express, Industrail, City-Link and Feeder) to count how many other buses services at least 30% of the stops in that particular bus service.
+For each bus service, we compare with  all other buses (Trunk, Express, Industrial, City-Link and Feeder) to count how many other buses services at least 30% of the stops in that particular bus service.
 The get_counts function iterates through each service and identifies how many other services share at least 30% of its stops.

 For each service, the code creates a set of bus stops, then calculates the intersection with stops for other services, resulting in a proportion value.
 If another service shares more than 30% of stops with the target service, we increment the count for that service, reflecting its degree of overlap with other routes.